 It’s crucial that your accounting firm can build long-lasting relationships with clients, and like any relationship, communication plays a huge role in this.
 The way you speak to your clients, and what they tell you in return, can determine the level of your impact.

-Here, James Ashford shares a core value that dictates how his firm, My Accountancy Place communicate with their clients.
-James believes this subtle shift, away from the way most other accounting practices speak with their clients, was instrumental in growing his monthly recurring revenue by 50% in the last nine months.
+Here, James Ashford shares a core value that dictates how his firm, My Accountancy Place communicates with their clients.
+James believes this subtle shift, away from the way most other accounting practices speak with their clients, was instrumental in growing his monthly recurring revenue by 50% in the last nine months.https://youtu.be/a6-lFd_Uskw

 James points out that when someone contacts your firm, they often call you in some pain.
 They may have received an unexpected fine, had difficulties with their previous accountant, or are dealing with a specific challenge about their business or tax.
 When this happens, your natural reaction is to start discussing the specifics straight away—details about the software that can help them, their balance sheets, and profit/loss.
 But this isn’t necessarily what your clients want to hear.